psychoinformatics-de/ipsy-docs/source/userdoc/gettingstarted.rst

 Desktop Session
 ===============

-Most user would want to have a persistent desktop session on the cluster on which they can test analysis, submit jobs and look at results.
+Many users want a persistent desktop session on the cluster in which they can test analysis, submit jobs, and examine results.
 It is recommended to use a VNC server for this purpose.
-For a minimal setup, simply set a VNC password (this password should not be identical to the main login password and not a precious, like the Google one):
+For a minimal setup, simply set a VNC password (this password should not be identical to the main login password and not precious, like the Google one):

 .. code-block:: sh